-Where a Fund is intended to utilise financial derivative instruments, the Manager has employed a risk management process which will enable it to accurately measure, monitor and manage the risks attached to financial derivative instruments, and details of this process have been provided to the Central Bank.
+Where a Fund is intended to utilise FDI, the Manager will employ a risk management process which will enable it to accurately measure, monitor and manage the risks attached to FDI, and details of this process will be provided to the Central Bank.
 Such risk management process will also allow the Manager to measure, monitor and manage the global exposure from FDIs ("global exposure") which each Fund gains.
 Unless otherwise specified in the relevant Supplement, the Manager will use the commitment approach to calculate its global exposure.
 The ICAV will, on request, provide supplemental information to Shareholders relating to the risk management methods employed, including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investment.